Gear to Pack

 Emergency First Aid Kit

 A first aid kit should always be carried with you on your trip.
 This kit should include a variety of items necessary to assist in an emergency.
-There are a number of good first aid kits available commercially that are compact enough to easily be carried on a snowmobile.
+There are a number of good first aid kits available commercially that are compact enough to easily be carried on a snowmobile or in a backpack.
 Otherwise you can build your own custom kit that should include, but not be limited to bandages, 2-inch compresses, 4-inch compresses, a roll of 2-inch gauze, a roll of 1-inch adhesive tape, a thermal/space blanket, knife or scissors, alcohol wipes, and antibiotic ointment.
 All items should be stored in a waterproof container; do not include liquids that could freeze.

 It is highly recommended that you take a certified first aid and CPR (Cardiopulmonary Resuscitation) course to aid you in case of an emergency.
 Always be aware of the dangers of frostbite while snowmobiling; take precautions to prevent it by always keeping skin covered.